152334H/pwnscripts/README.md

 ## Updates

+Added module packaging stuff, so that `pip install -e .` works

 You can now see a test example of this library in `test.py`.

 Gradual updates expected as I continue to do pwn.